GSA/challenges-and-prizes/_all-challenges/1249-nhlbi-air-you-wear-challenge.md

 Participants cannot use the logo or official seal of the Department of Health and Human Services (HHS); the National Institutes of Health (NIH); or the National Heart, Lung, and Blood Institute (NHLBI).
 Participants cannot claim federal government endorsement of their submissions.

 ***All submissions must be submitted on the challenge page, [www.herox.com/AirYouWear](http://www.herox.com/AirYouWear).
 Submissions for Phase 1 are due by 5:00pm EST on September 30, 2021.
-Submissions for Phase 2 are due by 5:00pm EST on June 29, 2022.***
+Submissions for Phase 2 are due by 5:00pm EST on July 14, 2022.***

 **Submission Details**